University of Tennessee: Civil rights era

+Although the university was required to enroll students of any race or ethnicity as a public, land-grant institution, the Tennessee state constitution prohibited integrated education.
+Only white students were accepted until 1952, when the first two Black students were allowed to enroll in a graduate program.
+Even after educational segregation was ruled unconstitutional by the Supreme Court in 1954 in Brown v.
+Board of Education, the university resisted desegregation.
+Black students could first enroll as undergraduates in 1961.

-African-American attorney Rita Sanders Geier filed suit against the state of Tennessee in 1968 alleging that its higher education system remained segregated despite a federal mandate ordering desegregation.
-She claimed that the opening of a University of Tennessee campus at Nashville would lead to the creation of another predominantly white institution that would strip resources from Tennessee State University, the only state-funded Historically black university.
+African-American attorney Rita Sanders Geier filed suit against the state of Tennessee in 1968, alleging that its higher education system remained segregated despite a federal mandate ordering desegregation.
+She alleged that the opening of a University of Tennessee campus at Nashville would lead to the creation of another predominantly white institution that would strip resources from Tennessee State University, the only state-funded Historically black university.
 The suit was not settled until 2001, when the Geier Consent Decree resulted in the appropriation of $77 million in state funding to increase diversity among student and faculty populations among all Tennessee institutions of higher learning.

+Modern era

+On December 15, 2016, the UT board of trustees confirmed Beverly J. Davenport as the next chancellor of the Knoxville campus, succeeding Jimmy Cheek.
+She was the first female chancellor of the university.
+On May 2, 2018, UT President Joe DiPietro fired Davenport, citing poor communication and interpersonal skills, among other reasons.
+The decision received criticism from the student body and faculty, as these reasons were also listed as Davenport's strengths and why DiPietro chose to hire her a little over one year earlier.
+She was retained as a faculty member.

 Organization

 Administration

-The University of Tennessee, Knoxville is the flagship campus of the statewide University of Tennessee system, which is governed by a 12-member board of trustees appointed by the Governor of Tennessee.
-The Board of Trustees appoints a president to oversee the operations of the system, four campuses, and two statewide institutes.
-Randy Boyd, a former candidate for governor, is currently serving as interim president while a search is conducted for a replacement following the retirement of Joseph A. DiPietro.
-The president appoints, with Board of Trustees approval, chancellors for each campus.
+UT Knoxville is the flagship campus of the University of Tennessee system, which is governed by a 12-member board of trustees appointed by the Governor of Tennessee.
+The board of trustees appoints a president to oversee the operations of the system, four campuses, and two statewide institutes.
+Randy Boyd is the current president following the retirement of Joseph A. DiPietro.
+The president appoints, with board approval, chancellors for each campus.
 The Knoxville campus has been headed by Chancellor Donde Plowman since 2019.
 Provost and Senior Vice Chancellor John Zomchick is responsible for the academic administration of the Knoxville campus and is a member of the Chancellor's Cabinet.

-Campus policing and security is provided by the University of Tennessee Police Department.

-Controversy

-On December 15, 2016, the UT Board of Trustees confirmed Beverly J. Davenport as the next Chancellor of the Knoxville campus, succeeding Jimmy Cheek.
-She began her role on February 15, 2017, and was the first female Chancellor of UTK.
-On May 2, 2018, UT President Joe DiPietro fired Davenport.
-DiPietro cited poor communication and interpersonal skills, amongst other reasons.
-The decision received criticism from the student body and faculty, as these reasons were also listed as strengths of Davenport, and why DiPietro chose to hire her a little over one year earlier.